evmos/evmos/docs/guides/keys-wallets/metamask.md

 ## Import Account to Metamask

 Then close the settings, and go to `My Accounts` (top right circle) and select `Import Account`.
-You should see and image like the following one:
+You should see an image like the following one:

 ![metamask import account page](./../img/metamask_import.png)